top of page

 Suffice to say what he found bore a similarity to a famous landmark, which only created more questions than answers.

-While conducting a sonar scan, Holley identified a deliberate arrangement of large stones on the lake bed, which has since been dubbed "Michigan’s Stonehenge" as a sensationalist ode to the British site.
+While conducting a sonar scan, Holley identified a deliberate arrangement of large stones on the lake bed, which has since been dubbed "Michigan’s Stonehenge" in a sensationalist ode to the British site.
 The media made up the moniker, and the name has stuck.

 Photo - Dr. Mark Holley